Okay, so "smashed" potatoes are sometimes considered just a lazy way of making mashed potatoes. And indeed, they take a lot less effort.

 In this recipe, you essentially bake them in a pot in the oven.
 The potatoes cook in their own moisture while they are bathed in butter.
 Baking them in a pot prevents them from drying out too much to smash easily, yet keeps them dry enough to fluff up well.

 Do you have a favorite way to make smashed potatoes?
 Please let us know about it in the comments.

-- 1-2 tablespoons minced chives or green onion greens
+1 to 2 tablespoons chives or green onion greens, minced

 Sprinkle chives on the potatoes to serve.